settipalli/goodtime-alfred-workflow/README.md

 # Good Time

-Alfred workflow that displays good times in a day based on Hindu Astrology.
+Alfred workflow that displays good times in a day based on Hindu Calendar.

 # Credits